Jaguars spoil final Oakland game with 20-16 win over Raiders

 It was a day with plenty of emotions from the fans who have been part of the Black Hole for years and the former players who came back to pay their final respects to Oakland.
 The pregame environment was mostly celebratory with fans soaking it all in at the tailgates.

-Security guards surrounded the field beginning late in the third quarter in hopes of preventing fans from rushing on the field and the biggest issue during the game came early in the fourth quarter when referee Bradley Rogers politely asked fans not to shine lasers on the field.
+Security guards surrounded the field beginning late in the third quarter in hopes of preventing fans from rushing on the field and the biggest issue came early in the fourth quarter when referee Bradley Rogers politely asked fans not to shine lasers on the field.

-A few fans rushed the field well after the game and some lit off fireworks in the parking lots well after the stands had emptied.

 The game had little meaning on the standings as the Jaguars came in on a five-game losing streak and the Raiders had dropped three in a row, all by at least 21 points.

 The Raiders broke out to a 16-3 lead thanks to a 40-yard TD pass from Carr to Tyrell Williams on the first drive and three field goals by Carlson.
-But Oakland didn’t score again and lost.
+But Oakland didn’t score again.

-“It’s not really the result today, it’s the results of the Raiders over the years,” coach Jon Gruden said.
-It’s “the Oakland Raiders.
-It’s the appreciation, the loyalty these fans have had for the Raiders.
-We’re going to miss them.
-The relationship hopefully will never end.
-It was sad walking in here today and it will be sad walking out for the last time.”

 COLISEUM GOODBYE